cartheur/task-based-acr/README.md

 ### What is here

-Here is an agent that will build a runner into an image that can recieve tasks when started:
+Here is a docker agent that will build a runner with Az integration into an image that can recieve tasks when started:

 ```docker run -it debian-runner (args**)```